 A MEX file is a function, created in MATLAB, that calls a C, C++, or Fortran subroutine.
 To call a MEX file, use the name of the file, without the file extension.
 The MEX file contains only one function or subroutine, and its name is the MEX file name.
 The file must be on your MATLAB path.

-For information about creating MEX files, see MEX File Creation API.
+For information about creating MEX files, see C MEX Files.

 For information about using MEX S-functions in models, see your Simulink® documentation.